Da Vinci Academy Core Curriculum: Project-Based Learning

 - designing plans and/or experiments

 - communicating their ideas and findings to others

 - asking new questions

 - A driving question or problem that serves to organize and drive activities, which taken as a whole amount to a meaningful project

 - Culminating product(s) or multiple representations as a series of artifacts, personal communication (Krajcik), or consequential task that meaningfully addresses the driving question.
 (Brown & Campione,1994).

-Da Vinci Elementary scholars engage in a wide variety of academic activities throughout the day that incorporate centers based learning, personalized learning, project based learning, and student choice.
-We design a program around the students individual learning styles and academic goals.
+Da Vinci Elementary scholars engage in a wide variety of academic activities throughout the day that incorporates centers-based learning, personalized learning, project-based learning, and student choice.
+We design a program around the students’ individual learning styles and academic goals.